Health

 At 5 weeks old, doors are added to the puppies' individual crates, and extremely short crate training sessions begin.
 These sessions are increased over time as training progresses and according to how long age allows the puppies to comfortably nap and hold their small bladders.

-Also at 7.5 weeks of age, each puppy is microchipped with an AKC Reunite 134.2 kHz ISO chip.
+At 7.5 weeks of age, each puppy is microchipped with an AKC Reunite 134.2 kHz ISO chip.
 Each family can enroll online after taking their pup home; there's a one affordable payment for lifetime registration.
 We time microchipping to be a few days before the pups go to their new homes so that no special care is required of their new homes for the insertion site.
 The main trick is that they should not be pet between their shoulder blades or the chip is known to be worked out.
 By 8 weeks old, working out the microchip is no longer a concern and we double check each puppy with a scanner to ensure successful implantation.
 The combination of microchipping and wearing ID tags will help ensure the identification and safe return of your beloved companion should unexpected separation ever occur.

 At 8 weeks of age, the puppies are ready for their new homes!
 They are happy, healthy, well-socialized, and confident!
 When they are picked up, the remaining purchase price is due in cash.